Crypto-TII/pqc-engineering-ssec-23/README.md

 <a name="section_02"></a>
 ## 2. Setup Process

-In case an IDE like CLion is desired, the instructions are shown below.
-For a general terminal setup process, please skip to the following subsection.
+In case an IDE like CLion is desired, the instructions are shown below. **For a general terminal setup process, please skip to the following subsection: [General Terminal Setup](#section_02_02).**

 <a name="section_02_01"></a>